Shlomo Argamon

 Shlomo Argamon (born 1967) is an American/Israeli computer scientist and forensic linguist.
-He is the associate provost for artificial intelligence and professor of computer science at Touro University.
+He is the associate provost for artificial intelligence, dean of the Graduate School of Technology, and professor of computer science at Touro University.

 Education

-Shlomo Argamon received his B.S. in applied mathematics from Carnegie-Mellon University and his MPhil and Ph.D. in computer science from Yale University, supervised by Drew McDermott.
+Shlomo Argamon received his B.S. in applied mathematics from Carnegie-Mellon University and his M.Phil. and Ph.D. in computer science from Yale University, supervised by Drew McDermott.
 He spent two years doing postdoctoral research under a Fulbright Foundation fellowship with Sarit Kraus at Bar-Ilan University in Ramat Gan, Israel.

 Research

 Since the late 1990s, Argamon has worked primarily on computational linguistics and machine learning, focusing on the analysis of non-denotational meaning, including computational analysis of language stylistics, sentiment analysis, and metaphor analysis.
 He has also published well-cited research on active learning (machine learning), metalearning, and robotic mapping.

 Computational stylistics

 Argamon is best known for his work on computational stylistics, particularly author profiling.
 Together with Moshe Koppel and others, he has shown how statistical analysis of word usage can determine an author's age, sex, native language, and personality type with high accuracy in English-language texts.
 His work also has shown how textual features indicating differences between male and female authorship are consistent between languages and across time.

 Argamon also developed computational stylistic methods that provide insights into the meaning of stylistic differences.
 One of his key innovations for this purpose is the development of computational stylistic analysis using systemic functional linguistics.
 For example, together with Jeff Dodick and Paul Chase, he examined whether there are clear and consistent differences between scientific method in experimental sciences and historical sciences.
 Their work showed how using systemic functional features in computational stylistic analysis provides evidence for multiple scientific methodologies of the sorts posited previously by philosophers of science.